brettimus/dva/docs/API.md

 [以中文版查看此文](./API_zh-CN.md)

-## Export Files
+## Exported Modules
 ### dva

 Default export.
 A factory function for creating dva apps.

 ### dva/mobile

-`dva/mobile` is dva without the router, which should be used in multiple-page or react-native apps.
+`dva/mobile` is `dva` without the router, which should be used in multiple-page or react-native apps.

 ### dva/router